Coro de Niños de Ponce

-The Coro de Niños de Ponce (English: Ponce Children's Choir) is a children's choir in Ponce, Puerto Rico.
-It was founded in 1983.
-The Choir is currently directed by director and founder María Inés Suárez, a.k.a., María Inés Pérez-Guerra.
-In 1993, the Choir won First Place at the International Children’s Choir Festival in Des Moines, Iowa.
+The Coro de Niños de Ponce (English: Ponce Children's Choir) is a children's choir in Ponce, Puerto Rico, founded in 1983.
+The choir is directed by founder María Inés Suárez.
+In 1993, the choir won first place at the International Children’s Choir Festival in Des Moines, Iowa.

 History of the choir

-The Choir was founded in 1983 by María Inés Suárez, and has operated continuously since its founding.
-As of December 2015, its home base is at the historic Escuela Salustio Clavell, located in Urbanización Villa Flores, in Ponce, Puerto Rico.
+The choir was founded in 1983 by María Inés Suárez, and has operated continuously since.
+As of December 2015, its home base is at the Escuela Salustio Clavell, located in Urbanización Villa Flores, in Ponce, Puerto Rico.

 Venue

-The Choir's home venue is Teatro La Perla, but has also played at Concha Acústica amphitheater.
-During the Christmas holiday season, the Choir donates its time in signing concerts throughout the city of Ponce performing for the less fortunate, including the elderly, the sick and weak, and at hospitals, churches and nursing homes.
+The choir's home venue is Teatro La Perla, but has also played at Concha Acústica amphitheater.
+During the Christmas holiday season, the choir donates its time in signing concerts throughout the city of Ponce performing for the less fortunate, including the elderly, the sick and weak, and at hospitals, churches and nursing homes.
 Since 2000, it has presented a Christmas concert every Christmas holiday season.